Restaurants in New York City

 Telephone: (212) 509 1144

 Since its 1997 opening, this SoHo bistro has retained its buzz and irresistible allure.
-It exudes the look and atmosphere of an aged Parisian brassiere with pastel colours, oversized mirrors and powdery homemade bread.
-Nightly specials are based on classic French dishes, such as duck confit with wild mushrooms.
-Open for breakfast and dinner all week, lunch Monday to Friday and brunch on weekends.
+It exudes the look and atmosphere an aged Parisian brasserie with pastel colours, oversized mirrors, and powdery homemade bread.
+Nightly specials focus around classic French dishes, such as duck confit with wild mushrooms.
+Open for breakfast and dinner all week, lunch Monday to Friday, and brunch on weekends.
 Reservations recommended.

 Address: 80 Spring St, SoHo